Early, Short, and Soft Hitting Stride?

 Allows Stable Head Thereby Improving Vision

-All Senators agree an aggressive stride is more complicated.
+All Senators (hitting coaches) agree an aggressive stride is more complicated.
 For example, most High-Level hitters drop their head a few inches when aggressively striding (look closely at the hitter’s head compared to backdrop), impacting vision.

 Short and Soft Hitting Stride Argument #3

 “When a hitter strides, she wants to do so softly, as if she’s stepping out onto ice that she doesn’t want to break.”

 “Why do this stride in 2 parts?
 The reason is that the initial stride (toe touch) is not when the player commits her hands and bat to the pitch but rather when she gets herself into her attack position.
 If the hitter decides SWING this requires her body weight to slide forward and her hands and bat to explode forward as well.”

 “The reason that poor hitters cannot hit change ups or even slower pitchers is because they stride with their entire weight forward onto their stride foot all at once.”
 (Bristow, Soft or Hard, Good or Bad?, 2019)

 “No weight transfer should occur during the load and stride, except to the backside.
 The front foot needs to be planted lightly.
 A ‘strong’ or ‘heavy’ front foot usually results in bad timing and a tensioned swing, which causes a slow swing.
 A good position to be in once the front foot is planted is to have the weight and hands still back, but ready to explode to the baseball.”
 (Ngin, 2018)